 For this requirement, a year will run from the month of the Trustees meeting to the same month the next year.
 Example: if a Development is awarded Credits in an area in November 2021, only Applications to be considered AFTER November 2023 will be eligible to receive these points for the same area (assuming no awards were made in the interim).

 Points will be awarded if the Applicant provides proof that 100% of the proposed Development is not within a three (3) mile radius of any Development that was awarded within the two (2) year period preceding the Application's month of consideration whether the previously awarded Development is within the same city as the proposed Development or not.
 The three (3) mile radius will be measured from the center of the closest existing Development awarded within the area in the two (2) year period preceding the Application's month of consideration.
 If the closest existing Development awarded within the area in the two (2) year period preceding the Application's month of consideration is new construction and the center of it unable to be determined.
 Staff will measure from the center of the tract of land on which the awarded development is being built.
 A map clearly indicating the location of Tax Credit Properties within the area and surrounding areas and the number of miles between the proposed property and other Tax Credit Developments.
 No map needed if no Developments awarded in the area.

+Proximity to Amenities: Points will be awarded for each item that is located either within a 1 mile radius of the proposed development in urban areas or within a 4 mile radius of the proposed development in rural areas.
+Amenities must be measured from any edge of the site plan to any edge of an amenity.
+The Market Study provided with the application must demonstrate that the selected Amenities are within the proximity of the Development to receive points.
+If the Market Study does not demonstrate this, no points will be awarded.
+1 Point each

+School

+Grocery Store

+Pharmacy

+Bus Stop

+Public Park

+Hospital or Urgent Care Center

+Daycare

+Library

+Bank

+Public Recreational Facility

+Police or Fire Station

+Population Growth: 3 Points

+The total population growth for the last three (3) years (using the most recent published year) for the County in which the Development is located.
+For Counties with populations of less than 25,000, the total growth percentage must be equal to or exceed 2% for the three year period.
+For Counties with populations of more than 25,000, the total growth percentage must be equal to or exceed 1% for the three year period.
+No rounding.
+3 Points OR

+The total population growth for the last three (3) years (using the most recent published year), for the Town or City in which the Development is located.
+For Towns or Cities with populations of less than 25,000, the total growth percentage must be equal to or exceed 2% for the three year period.
+For Towns or Cities with populations of more than 25,000, the total growth percentage must be equal to or exceed 1% for the three year period.
+No rounding.
+3 Points

 For informational purposes only, the following two websites may be helpful.